 Anyway, this thought process made me decide that the next time I bought an insulated jacket it might be time to mix up my collection with a synthetic one, and so I ended up with the Cirrus Flex hoody – a lightweight insulated jacket ideal for ‘active’ use on cold days, as an additional layer, or general wear as a top-layer for much of spring and autumn.

-Where does it sit in the range?
+Where the Rab Cirrus Flex Hoody sit in the range?

 As always, I like to start my reviews by establishing what niche the jacket is supposed to fill, and where it sits in the wider range by that manufacturer.
 After all, there’s no point criticising Rab’s lightest jacket for not being warm enough, or its most highly-insulated for being too heavy and non-breathable; it’s a question of ‘what is it for?’ and then ‘how good is it for that?’

-So, first off, this is insulated with Rab’s synthetic ‘Cirrus’ insulation – a proprietary synthetic down made from water-resistant fibres designed to mimic the properties of goose down, and which Rab claims is broadly comparable in warmth with 600 fill power down.
+So, first off, this is insulated with Rab’s synthetic ‘Cirrus’ insulation.
+What is Cirrus Insulation?
+It’s a proprietary synthetic down made from water-resistant fibres designed to mimic the properties of goose down, and which Rab claims is broadly comparable in warmth with 600 fill power down.
 Rab has essentially two parallel ranges; the synthetic Cirrus range, and the real down range, and it doesn’t make a tonne of sense to make comparisons between the two.
 The down jackets are typically more expensive, more compressible, a bit warmer for their weight, and less suitable in the wet.
 Synthetic jackets are, of course, the opposite of all that.
 So, we want to see where the Cirrus Flex hoody sits within the rest of the synthetic range.
 If you’re more interested in what is the best down jacket for men, check out our article on that.

-First off, the Cirrus Flex hoody (and it’s otherwise identical, non-hooded equivalent) are the cheapest synthetic jackets in the range at £130 with hood and £115 without.
+First off, the Rab Cirrus Flex hoody (and it’s otherwise identical, non-hooded equivalent) are the cheapest synthetic jackets in the range at £130 with hood and £115 without.
 That’s hardly surprising because they are also the lightest, with the hoody weighing just 404g, and deliberately designed to be the most suitable for active use – with breathable, stretchy fleece down the sides of the torso and the insides of the arms.

 Next up are the Altus and Nimbus, two very similar jackets except that the Nimbus has a hood, making it the better comparison with the Cirrus Flex hoody.
 They have insulation across the whole jacket, and the Nimbus weighs in at 502g, so around 25% more than the Cirrus Flex hoody.
 They’re less suitable as a midlayer, and less suitable for very active use except on extremely cold days, but will obviously be much better when standing still or moving slowly.
 The Nimbus costs £150